 True Botanicals Vitamin C Boostergoop, $90

-This brilliant bottle is pure powdered vitamin C—which, added into your daily serum treatment, helps to stimulate collagen production, brightens and evens the skin tone, and leaves skin looking noticeably healthy, glowy, and firm.
-Because vitamin C degrades in water, even preservative-packed formulas don’t stay effective for long; this brilliant powder, however, remains fully potent until you mix it with water or moisturizer (it’s truly amazing combined with the Cellular Repair Serum, RENEW).
-It’s also fantastic for travel—but the real reason to use it are the (serious) results: Healthier skin that clearly more even and decidedly glowy.
+This brilliant bottle is pure powdered vitamin C—which, added into your daily serum treatment, brightens and evens, leaving the skin looking noticeably healthy and supple.
+Because vitamin C degrades in water, even preservative-packed formulas don’t stay effective for long; this brilliant supercharged powder, however, remains potent until you mix it with water or moisturizer (it’s truly amazing combined with the Cellular Repair Serum, RENEW).
+It’s also fantastic for travel—but the real reason to use it is the (serious) results: Healthier-looking skin that’s impossibly glowy.

 Five minutes later, I smooth on some face oil.
 I’m the hugest face oil fan on this earth.
 The five minutes is to give the vitamin C time to work before going in with the oil, which might dilute it if I put it on right after, or so I believe.
 The face oil is my favorite goop by Juice Beauty product of all: It’s luxuriously, nourishingly cushy and moisturizing, but it also somehow manages to sink right in.
 Truly, I cannot live without it.

 This nourishing, potent miracle oil sinks instantly into skin and starts to work.
 Made with a pure blend of organic oils, it leaves skin remarkably supple, soft, and glowing.
 It turbo-charges any moisturizer, but also hydrates beautifully on its own.
 It can even be patted on over makeup for a midday pick-me-up.
 The Enriching Face Oil is formulated with USDA-certified organic ingredients and contains approximately 99% total organic content.